rse/vingester/README.md

   This is a Windows application providing a similar functionality than the **Vingester** "headless" mode by capturing the Web Contents and sending it out via NDI.
-Unfortunately, it does not support multiple browser instances.
+Unfortunately, it does not support multiple browser instances and preview functionality and hence its use-cases are more limited.

 - [SIENNA WebNDI](http://www.sienna-tv.com/ndi/webndi.html):
   This is an iPad application providing a similar functionality than the **Vingester** "headless" mode by capturing the Web Contents and sending it out via NDI.
-Unfortunately, it does not support multiple browser instances.
+Unfortunately, it does not support multiple browser instances and hence its use-case are more limited.

 - [ElectronCapture](https://github.com/steveseguin/electroncapture):
   This is a similar but less feature-rich program of the OBS.Ninja author.
-It mainly provides the **Vingester** "frameless" mode, but especially no NDI mode.
-And its multiple browser instance support and corresponding window positioning management is rather simple.
+It mainly provides the **Vingester** "frameless" mode, but especially no NDI-based "headless" mode.
+And its multiple browser instance support and corresponding window positioning management is very simple.

 - [ChromiCast](https://github.com/steveseguin/chomicast):
   This is a similar but less feature-rich program of the OBS.Ninja author.
-It mainly provides the **Vingester** "headless" mode, but especially no screen capturing mode.
-And it is just a proof of concept in the early stages.
+It mainly provides the **Vingester** "headless" mode, but especially no "frameless" screen-capturing mode.
+And it is just a proof of concept in the early stages of development and hence not ready for production.

 Copyright & License
 -------------------